NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-22-the-digest-22nd-june-2019.md

 ---
 **_Today the Shops are CLOSED_**

-**Jesus Wept - The Documentary Everyone is Talking About/ Warsaw - A Trillion Zloty/ Krakow - Pride March Gallery/ Lodz - Love Triangle Murder Trial/ Katowice - Big Business Conference/  Wroclaw - Meatheads Strike Vegan bar/ International - Ambassador Spat/ Sport - Pole Heads WADA, DocPlanner raises $80 mio, Fashion Bombs and more....**
+**Poland vetoes Clean Air/ Warsaw - Ghetto Fight/ Krakow - AOC for Auschwitz?/ Lodz - First Festival/ Tri-City - Summer Solstice/ Wroclaw - Scare'dy Cats/ Human Rights Threats / More Sport/ Soviet Drunk Tank and more...**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)